Post-mortem on a deep learning contest: a Simpson's paradox and the complementary roles of scale metrics versus shape metrics: Extracting scale and shape parameters from pre-trained models

+The \SPECTRALNORM and \FROBENIUSNORM are the average over all layer weight matrices of the logarithm of the corresponding norm~\cite{JNBx19_fantastic_TR}.
 Since weight matrices from Table~\ref{table:models-from-contest} are not extremely large, computing \SPECTRALNORM (e.g., with the power method) and \FROBENIUSNORM (e.g., by summing the squares of all the entries) is simple.
-These are norms, and each has a natural interpretation as a ``scale'' parameter for the model implicitly learned by the NN. \footnote{Clearly, this metric ignores inter-layer structure, etc. In light of our results, developing improved methods to extract better location/scale/shape parameters from pre-trained NN models is an important direction for future~work.}
+These are norms, and each has a natural interpretation as a ``scale'' parameter for the model implicitly learned by the NN. \footnote{Clearly, this metric ignores inter-layer structure, etc. In light of our results, developing improved methods to extract better location/scale/shape parameters from pre-trained DNN models is an important direction for future~work.}